tracking-with-bahar/variable-extension/README.md

 - Lists User-Defined GTM Variables only

-- Shows Tags and Triggers that reference each variable
+- Shows the tags, triggers, and variables that refer to each variable

 - Works inside the GTM interface (no exports required)